danrusei/danrusei.github.io/content/posts/danube_pubsub.md

 ## Summary

-In summary, **Danube** offers an efficient pub/sub messaging platform .
+In summary, **Danube** offers an robust and efficient pub/sub messaging platform .
 With flexible subscription models, straightforward setup, it enables scalable, real-time messaging for diverse applications.